 - The class schedule can change from year to year.
 In order to help kids be prepared for the next activity, these class schedule cards are ideal to use.

 - Back to school activities should definitely include implementing class jobs!
-Kids will be excited to get a job for the day or week, helping them feel responsible and proud of their classroom space.
+In fact, kids will be excited to get a job for the day or week, helping them feel responsible and proud of their classroom space.

 - There are so many seating options available outside the traditional desks and tables usually found in a classroom.
 Flexible seating can transform a classroom for the better.

 - Decide which classroom jobs to include this school year.
-Here are 14 of the most helpful classroom jobs that kids will love.
+In anticipation of that, here are 14 of the most helpful classroom jobs that kids will love.

 - Back to school time is the perfect time to try something new in the classroom.
 Teach kids these signs that will make classroom management so much easier!

 - Plan for success with these student certificate awards.
 These awards acknowledge kids for all of the hard work they do.